freenet/web/hugo-site/content/ghostkey/_index.md

 The minimum donation is $5, but you can donate however much you can afford.
-The donation amount will be securely recorded in your Ghost Key certificate, and in the future it's possible that access and perks on the network will be reserved for those who donate more or who donated sooner.
+The donation amount will be securely recorded in your Ghost Key certificate, and in the future it's possible that access and perks on the network will be reserved for those who donate more or who donated earlier.
+Think of it like a "founding member" club.

+# What can I do with my Ghost Key? {#what-can-i-do-with-my-ghost-key}

+When you first receive your Ghost Key it's very important that you store it securely, perhaps as a secure note in a password manager you trust.